tdudek1/AutoAPI/README.md

-# Automatic REST api for EF entities in .Net Core
+## Automatic REST api for EF entities in .Net Core

-This library automaticlly generates RESTful api for DbSets in DbContext.
+This library automatically generates RESTful API for DbSets in DbContext.

-## Getting Started
+### Getting Started

 Create controller deriving from AutoAPIController for all entities